 In addition to developing her own understanding of user experience design, Becky says she wanted to do the short course because she was keen to meet different people from different backgrounds and varying levels of experience.
 “I wanted to see how we could all learn from each other,” she tells me.

-Since finishing the User Experience Design short course – which she described as intense, albeit thought-provoking and reassuring – Becky says it's absolutely helped her do the best work she can in her role at the Barbican.
+Since finishing the User Experience UX Design Online Short Course – which she described as intense, albeit thought-provoking and reassuring – Becky says it's absolutely helped her do the best work she can in her role at the Barbican.

 “Having a recognised qualification from one of the most respected design schools in the world definitely helps me feel more confident.
 I joined the Barbican in January 2020 and my role is quite new here.
 But I’ve been given the freedom to make it whatever it needs to be, which is exciting.
 I’ll be using some of the tips, tricks, and techniques we were shown on the short course.”

 For students thinking about doing a short course, Becky believes it’s crucial to think of the bigger picture.
 “Think about your future career: What skills are you missing and how will the short course you’re interested in help you to fill those gaps so that you can get your dream job?